jw-lin/cbeam/docs_source/PL.rst

     PLprop.plot_coupling_coeffs()

-The vertical lines indicate the :math:`z` values which ``cbeam`` adaptively chose to compute at.
-The plot also looks kind of spiky!
-But the spikes are not particularly surprising since we have a lot of mode degeneracy, so our eigenbasis can rotate more or less freely with :math:`z`.
-This is fine as long as the spikes sufficiently well-sampled in :math:`z`.
+It looks kind of bumpy!
+But the bumps are not particularly surprising since we have a lot of mode degeneracy, so our eigenbasis can rotate more or less freely with :math:`z`.
+This is fine as long as the bumps are sufficiently well-sampled in :math:`z`.

 dealing with degenerate modes
 -----------------------------

-While the above calculation is fine, ``cbeam`` provides a way to "derotate" a degenerate eigenbasis, which can improve computation speed and accuracy.
+While the above calculation is fine, ``cbeam`` provides a way to "fix" a degenerate eigenbasis, which can improve computation speed and accuracy.
 This involves specifying which modes are degenerate in ``Propagator.degen_groups``:

 .. plot::
     :context: close-figs